Cybersecurity and hybrid cloud: 5 Things asset managers must know

 Use of open-source technologies

 Before deploying a hybrid cloud infrastructure, you need to consider which open-source technologies you’ll be integrating into your network and their potential to compromise security.
 As these technologies are a boon to the hybrid cloud infrastructure, their use increases with time.
-However, it can be vulnerable to cyberattacks, where malicious code is inserted into legitimate software or malicious updates that can exploit weaknesses in third-party services and software.
+However, it can be vulnerable to cyberattacks, creating a vulnerability in cybersecurity.
+It is where malicious code is inserted into legitimate software or malicious updates that can exploit weaknesses in third-party services and software.

 To prevent these attacks, inventory all open-source technologies used in the organization and stop using those from untrusted sources.
 Plus, it is vital to deploy the remaining open-source technologies securely by allocating resources and defining policies that will bring them back under the control of IT and security teams.